Mathomatic: History

 Development of Mathomatic was started in the year 1986 by George Gesslein II, as an experiment in computerized mathematics.
 It was originally written in Microsoft C for MS-DOS.
 Versions 1 and 2 were published by Dynacomp of Rochester, New York in 1987 and 1988 as a scientific software product for DOS.
 Afterwards it was released as shareware and then emailware, with a 2D equation graphing program.
 At the turn of the century, Mathomatic was ported to the GNU C Compiler under Linux and became free software.
 The graphing program was discontinued; 2D/3D graphing of equations is now accomplished with gnuplot.

 The name "Mathomatic" is a portmanteau of "math" and "automatic", and was inspired by the naming and automation of Rog-O-Matic, which was an early experiment in artificial intelligence.

-Development appears to have ceased as a result of the death of the author on February 24, 2013.
+Development has ceased as a result of the death of the author on February 24, 2013.

 Available platforms

 Mathomatic is available for almost all platforms, including Microsoft Windows using MinGW.
 It is available for Mac OS X, for iOS, for Android, and for the Nintendo DS under DSLinux and stand-alone.
 Fedora Linux, Slackware, Debian, Ubuntu, Gentoo Linux, and all of the main BSD Unix distributions include Mathomatic as an automatically installable package.
 There is a port to JavaScript using Emscripten, allowing Mathomatic to run in a web browser.
 The ports are all maintained by separate individuals.